PublicSoftTools

 What the Evidence Actually Says

 Multiple industry studies (Backlinko, HubSpot, SEMrush) have found that long-form content tends to rank higher and earn more backlinks on average.
-The commonly cited sweet spot is 1,500–2,500 words for comprehensive guides, and800–1,200 words for specific how-to posts and tool pages.
+The commonly cited ranges are 1,500–2,500 words for comprehensive guides, and 800–1,200 words for specific how-to posts and tool pages.

 Recommended Word Counts by Content Type